sayoojsamuel/crypot/README.md

 You can not even see this message, lol.
 Sorry, but its not opensource now!
 (The below License is just to fool you)

-## Source for the Code
-The codes are graciously taken from almost all the open source projects available, without any guilt.
-Also the code may not be properly creditted to the respective author except for the small following section - the reason why this project should remain private.
-    Code Sources:
-        ValarDragon CTF tool
-        Ganapathy RSA tool
-        Hellman Xor tool
-        NccGroup featherduster
-        and more which I don't remember
 ## About

 Author: Team bi0s